Tonyb94/Tonyb94/README.md

 ## 📚 Education

-**MSc in Computer Science**
+**MSc in Biomedical Engineering E-health**
-University of XYZ, 2021–2023
+Politecnico di Torino, 2021–2024
-- Thesis: *“Evaluating LLMs for Code Generation with Human Feedback”*
+- Thesis: *“Comparison by clustering of feature extractors from histopathological tiles of colorectal tumors, aggregated with Bag of Visual Words”*

-**BSc in Information Engineering**
+**BSc in Biomedical Engineering**
-University of ABC, 2018–2021
+Politecnico di Torino, 2014–2020

 ---